Nourishing Bits & Bites by Rebecca Toutant, MA, RD, LDN, CDE, cPT

 Whole fruits and vegetables

 When you eat the whole fruit and/or vegetable, you get a larger volume of food (so you’re literally full).
-This means you might eat a little less of another food The fiber from the fruit/vegetable also keeps you fuller longer than just the drink.
+This means you might eat a little less of another food The fiber from the fruit/vegetable als

 Denying yourself